mloliveira-daitan/AppointmentReminderApp/README.md

 Heroku Deployment

-You'll first need to ensure that you have a Heroku account and that the Heroku toolbelt has been installed for your environment (https://devcenter.heroku.com/articles/heroku-command)
+You'll first need to ensure that you have a Heroku account and that the Heroku toolbelt has been installed for your environment (3.30 as of March/2015 - https://devcenter.heroku.com/articles/heroku-command)

 The steps to deploy the example app to Heroku are: